“The art of conversation is the art of hearing as well as of being heard.” William Hazlitt

 Invitation And Inspiration In Harmony

 Great conversations need both invitation and inspiration.
 A conversation based entirely around invitations can sound like an interview: nothing but questions and answers.
-And conversations based entirely around inspirations are hard to do because what happens when you attempt to inspire your partner and don’t respond?
+Conversations based entirely around inspiration are hard to have because what happens when you attempt to inspire your partner and don’t respond?

 More guidance: https://www.improveyoursocialskills.com/conversation/invitation-and-inspiration